 I am a scriptwriter, director & creator of films and series, with a strong interest in storytelling and new world creating.
-My media experience includes editing and post-production and am the creator of the award winning Sci-fi Webseries, Mission Backup Earth.
-I’m always looking for new adventures in the media world and as a Sci-fi fan I want to connect filmmakers and audiences by showcasing work from around the world that celebrates the Sci-fi genre.
+My media experience includes editing and post-production and I am the creator of the award-winning Sci-fi Web series, Mission Backup Earth.
+I’m always looking for new adventures in the media world and as a Sci-fi fan, I want to connect filmmakers and audiences by showcasing work from around the world that celebrates the Sci-fi genre.
 WEBSITE

 Anthony Straeger – Festival Director

 I’ve been in the business for over 30 years, both as an actor, filmmaker and writer.
-With a passion for horror and Sci-fi, I’ve written a number of short and feature scripts including: Between the Walls, (optioned in the UK) and The Kamenka Experiment, which has won four screen writing awards.
-I recent co-wrote Fotoautomat Man iwhich was premiered in June 2020.
+With a passion for horror and Sci-fi, I’ve written many short and feature scripts including: Between the Walls, (optioned in the UK) and The Kamenka Experiment, which has won four screen writing awards.
+I recent co-wrote Fotoautomat Man, which was premiered in June 2020.
 It’s a joy to be part of Berlin Sci-fi Filmfest and truly believe we are building something for the future.
 WEBSITE

 Isabella Hermann – Festival Director